 In May 2022, C3 engaged with community members in La Grande residence, Lens, using the centre social Dumas (Public funded community centre) as a focal point for the start of the CHESS® walk.
 Using the social centre in la ‘Grande residence’ enabled C3 to get to the heart of the community.
 This helped them recruit a very motivated and engaged group of 12 local residents.
-The walk took place in in the area around the community centre, an area with several shops and restaurants and lot of public spaces.
+The walk took place in the area around the community centre, an area with several shops and restaurants and a lot of public spaces.
 The CHESS® tool helped community members capture quantitative data regarding their local built environment, and consider the barriers and facilitators to leading a healthy life.
-During the process community members shared their experience, anecdotes and findings.
+During the process, community members shared their experiences, anecdotes, and findings.
 They described CHESS® as an excellent way of assessing their local area, and a first step to implementing positive changes.
 The CHESS® findings will be used to support further action in La Grande residence.

 “I would like to start brisk walking more regularly, but I am alone

 –CHESS® participant, Lens

 In Ireland, C3 engaged with ten nurses who completed online training on the CHESS® strategy.
 After doing CHESS® almost all the nurses reported that: